slinders/WebIDE_MSSQL_replication/readme.md

 - An SAP HANA database (this tutorial uses HANA Cloud)
 - The SAP SDI Data Provisioning Agent (this tutorial uses version 2.5.1.2)
 - Connection set up between HANA and the SDI Data Provisioning Agent
+- A driver for MSSQL for SDI to connect (this tutorial uses mssql-jdbc-8.4.1.jre8.jar)

 ## Prep MSSQL database
 For this tutorial, a Microsoft SQL Server Express Edition database was created using the